copper300/openwrt-lxd/README.md

 ### Contributors

 Thanks to **melato** for pointing me on the right path.
+Thanks also to **gjedeer** for the ssh fix.
 All current code by Craig Miller cvmiller at gmail dot com.
 But ideas, and ports to other embedded platforms beyond the Raspberry Pi are welcome.

 ### License